in

 The answer depends on how big the TV is and the location of its installation.
 See bedroom tv wall mounting ideas here.

-What’s sure though is that you will need to install it a bit higher than your line of sight since you will be watching the TV while laying on the bed.
-Some say this means that the viewing angle must not be more than 30 degrees.
+What’s sure, though, is that you will need to install it a bit higher than your line of sight since you will be watching the TV while lying on the bed.
+Some say the viewing angle must not be more than 30 degrees.

 For more related details, visit our guide to tv size for bedroom guide for more related content.